kubeflow/community/proposals/restructure-KF-docs-proposal.md

     - Kubeflow on Linux
     - Kubeflow on macOS
     - Kubeflow on Windows
-    - MiniKF
+    - MiniKF on Vagrant (add "on Vagrant")
-    - Deploy using MiniKF on GCP
+    - MiniKF on GCP (rename "Deploy using MiniKF on GCP")
+    - MiniKF on AWS (new!)
     - Deploying with minikube on a single node
     - Kubeflow on MicroK8s
   - Vanilla Kubernetes (current `Getting Started/Kubernetes installation`)